nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: Viewing only some contacts using the `find` or `findAny` command.
 Multiple contacts in the list.

     1. Test Case: `delete 1`<br>
        Expected: First contact that is being viewed is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
       Expected: No contact is deleted.
 Error details shown in the status message.

+   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the size of the contacts that are currently being viewed).<br>
+      Expected: Similar to previous.

+### Deleting multiple contacts

+1. Deleting multiple contact while all contacts are being shown
+    1. Prerequisites: List all contacts using the `list` command.
+At least 10 contacts in the list.

+    1. Test case: `deletem 8 - 10`<br>
+       Expected: Eighth, ninth and tenth contact deleted from the list.
+If deleted contact has birthday, it's birthday reminder message is deleted from the birthday reminder list.
+Details of the deleted contact shown in the status message.

+    1. Test case: `deletem 6 - 4`<br>
+       Expected: No contact is deleted since end index smaller than start index.
+Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the size of the contacts that are currently being viewed)<br>
+    1. Other incorrect delete commands to try: `deletem`, `deletem -2 - -1 `, `deletem x - y`, `...` (where x is not less than y, either x or y is not a positive integer within list size currently being viewed).<br>
        Expected: Similar to previous.

+1. Deleting a contact while some contacts are being shown
+    1. Prerequisites: Viewing only some contacts using the `find` or `findAny` command.
+Multiple contacts in the list.

+    1. Test case: `deletem 8 - 10`<br>
+       Expected: Eighth, ninth and tenth contact deleted from the list.
+If deleted contact has birthday, it's birthday reminder message is deleted from the birthday reminder list.
+Details of the deleted contact shown in the status message.

+    1. Test case: `deletem 6 - 4`<br>
+       Expected: No contact is deleted since end index smaller than start index.
+Error details shown in the status message.
+Status bar remains the same.

+    1. Other incorrect delete commands to try: `deletem`, `deletem -2 - -1 `, `deletem x - y`, `...` (where x is not less than y, either of x or y is not a positive integer within list size currently being viewed).<br>
+       Expected: Similar to previous.

+### Pinning a contact

+1. Pin a contact

+    1. Prerequisites: Contact at index 1 pinned and index 2 not pinned.

+    1. Test case: `pin 2`<br>
+       Expected: Contact at index 2 pinned.
+Details of the recently pinned contact shown in the status message.

+    1. Test case: `pin 1`<br>
+       Expected: No changes made.
+Error details shown in the status message.

+    1. Other incorrect pin commands to try: `pin`, `pin -1`, `pin x`, `...` (where x is larger than the size of the contacts that are currently being viewed).<br>
+       Expected: Similar to previous.

+### Unpinning a contact
+1. Unpin a contact

+    1. Prerequisites: Contact at index 1 pinned and index 2 not pinned.

+    1. Test case: `unpin 1`<br>
+       Expected: Contact at index 1 unpinned.
+Details of the recently unpinned contact shown in the status message.

+    1. Test case: `unpin 2`<br>
+       Expected: No changes made.
+Error details shown in the status message.

+    1. Other incorrect unpin commands to try: `unpin`, `unpin -1`, `unpin x`, `...` (where x is larger than the size of the contacts that are currently being viewed).<br>
+       Expected: Similar to previous.

+### Tag a contact

+1. Tag a contact with multiple tags

+    1. Prerequisites: Contact at index 1 no tag and contact at index 2 has tag.

+    1. Test case: `tag 1 t/johnBirthday t/party`<br>
+       Expected: Tags added to contact at index 1.
+Details of the tags added to contact shown in the status message.

+    1. Test case: `tag 2 t/<existing tag in contact at index 2>`<br>
+       Expected: No changes made.
+Error details shown in the status message.

+    1. Other incorrect tag commands to try: `tag`, `tag -1 t/<valid tag name>`, `tag <tag name longer than 60 characters>`, `...`.<br>
+       Expected: Similar to previous.

+### Untag a contact
+1. Untag a contact

+    1. Prerequisites: Contact at index 1 has tags johnBirthday and party and contact at index 2 no tags.

+    1. Test case: `untag 1 t/johnBirthday t/party`<br>
+       Expected: Remove specified tags from contact at index 1.
+Details of the removed tags shown in the status message.

+    1. Test case: `untag 2 t/<non-existent tag in contact at index 2>`<br>
+       Expected: No changes made.
+Error details shown in the status message.

+    1. Other incorrect untag commands to try: `untag`, `untag -1 t/<valid tag name>`, `...`.<br>
+       Expected: Similar to previous.

 ### Saving data

 1. Dealing with missing/corrupted data files
-    1. Prerequisite: Have some contacts saved in `[JAR file location]/data/CONNECTIONS.json`
+    1. Prerequisite: Have some contacts saved in `[JAR file location]/data/CONNECTIONS.json`.

     1. Test Case: edit the first contact name to `Alice Lee` and launch CONNECTIONS<br>
         Expected: CONNECTIONS launches successfully.
-The first contact's name is changed to `Alice Lee`
+The first contact's name is changed to `Alice Lee`.

     1. Test Case: edit the first contact email to `hellogmail` and launch CONNECTIONS<br>
         Expected: CONNECTIONS launches successfully with 0 entries.

     1. Other incorrect formating of data or invalid fields: birthday to `00000000`, phone to `mynumber`, `...`
-        Expected: Similiar to previous
+        Expected: Similiar to previous.

 1. _{ more test cases …​ }_